integral-ssmith/cookiecutter-codebase/README.md

 > cookiecutter gh:integral-ssmith/cookiecutter-codebase

 Follow the prompts to generate the project, either entering new inputs and pressing enter, or pressing enter to accept the default values in [ ] beside the prompt.

+# TODO
+- use cookiecutter 2.1.2 when it releases for boolean support
+- use private variable for project slug https://cookiecutter.readthedocs.io/en/stable/advanced/private_variables.htm